juniper-burns/FreeRTOS-KB/README.md

 3. Replace the standard Model M circuit board with the Sipeed Longan Nano (TODO: Detailed description and pictures.)
 4. Connect the board to your PC via USB-C.
 5. Enter DFU mode by pressing and holding the boot button, pressing the reset button, and then releasing the boot button.
-6. Upload the code using PlatformIO
+6. Upload the code using PlatformIO.